 b) Understand your audience

 Would the audience you are interested in showing the story be interested in it?
 Is the medium of communication you are planning to use going to be effective?
 Would be a good idea to have an inspiring story or a technical story or both for this audience?

-Understanding the audience that will read your story and their needs or where their focus is answering the above questions and more with full and clear conviction.
+Understanding the audience that will read your story and what their needs are will help you answer the above questions and more with full and clear conviction.

 c) Identify the publications/outlets